justbetter/laravel-magento-webhooks/README.md

 the [Mageplaza Webhooks](https://github.com/mageplaza/magento-2-webhook) module.
 It can be configured to dispatch Laravel events when a specific event in Magento has been triggered.

+> Also check out our other [Laravel Magento packages)(https://github.com/justbetter?q=laravel-magento)!
+> We also have a [Magento Client](https://github.com/justbetter/laravel-magento-client) to easily connect Laravel to Magento!

 ## Installation

 Install the composer package.